Heckie75/homeserver-power-saver/README.md

                 "max_per_hour" : 59       // ignore cron jobs that are executed every minute
             },
         },
-        "LoadInteruptionChecker": {       // Checker that checks if system has a high CPU utilization at this moment indicating that something important is going on that mustn't be interupted
+        "LoadInteruptionChecker": {       // Checker that checks avg.
+CPU utilization of last 5 minutes indicating that something important is going on that mustn't be interupted
             "enable": true,
             "stay_awake": 5,             // If there is high CPU utilization wait another 5 minutes before it retries to suspend system
             "threshold": 0.95            // level of avg.
 CPU utilization in last 5 minutes.
 If CPU utilization is higher system won't suspend, see also command 'top'